deepakricky/pythongss/README.md

 2. Assignment operators: =, +=, -= etc.
 3. Comparison operators: ==, >, >=, <, != etc.
 4. Logical operators: and, or, not.
-5. Membership Operators
+5. Membership Operators: in, not in
-6. Identity Operators
+6. Identity Operators: is, is not
 Numbers
    │
    ▼